-- 6.7 Jasmin's sister stated that on at least two occasions Simon appeared to encourage Jasmin to start drinking alcohol again.
+- she had started drinking again even though at her sister's birthday Simon had put a glass of alcohol under her nose to get her to have a drink. - 6.7 Jasmin's sister stated that on at least two occasions Simon appeared to encourage Jasmin to start drinking alcohol again.
 It is not clear as to the reasons behind this, but it indicates that Jasmin was wishing to do something different to Simon, which he was not happy about.
 This resulted in Simon manufacturing a situation to get what he wanted, clear signs of controlling behaviour.
 There is evidence that Simon would manipulate Jasmin's dependency upon alcohol to gain what he wanted. - 6.8 Although identified after Jasmin's death, Jasmin's sister had concerns regarding Simon's controlling behaviour, there is no indication that she felt that she was able to offer any support or guidance to Jasmin on how to speak to professionals or where she could go to get any support if required.
 Cambridgeshire have carried out work to try and raise awareness within the community of the signs of domestic abuse and where support is available.
 This work continues to be an important factor in society and the better the message is in the public arena the better support available to those suffering with domestic abuse. - 6.9 Agencies did not consider or question the impact that Simon was having on Jasmin and the level of control that he had over their relationship.
 These are all missed opportunities to further delve into the relationship between Jasmin and Simon and to identify whether further support and signposting could have been offered to Jasmin. - 6.10 There is a large body of research linking alcohol and domestic abuse.
-In particular, domestic abuse is associated with physical and severe physical domestic abuse. - 6.11 Although within the report there is analysis regarding Jasmin's alcohol misuse this is not used in any way to proportion any blame on Jasmin, it is solely described within the review to highlight the linkage of alcohol misuse and the impact that this has in relation to domestic abuse and the vulnerabilities of Jasmin which appear to have been missed by agencies.
+In particular, domestic abuse is associated with physical and severe physical domestic abuse.21 - 6.11 Although within the report there is analysis regarding Jasmin's alcohol misuse this is not used in any way to proportion any blame on Jasmin, it is solely described within the review to highlight the linkage of alcohol misuse and the impact that this has in relation to domestic abuse and the vulnerabilities of Jasmin which appear to have been missed by agencies.
 There is also no indication that professions asked the questions of Jasmin as to what impact her previous relationship history might have had on her mental health and alcohol abuse.
-Jasmin's alcohol misuse appears to have been accepted as a life style choice. - 6.12 Jasmin had a long history of alcohol misuse which agencies were aware of.
+Jasmin's alcohol misuse appears to have been accepted as a lifestyle choice. - 6.12 Jasmin had a long history of alcohol misuse which agencies were aware of.
 What agencies did not consider however, was the impact that these could have had on a relationship and agencies should have had these in the back of their minds when dealing with Jasmin.
 Questions should have been asked regarding her relationship with Simon and frank discussions should have taken place. - 6.13 There is a strong association between having mental health problems and being a victim of domestic abuse.
 Mental ill health is also a risk factor for abuse perpetration.
 Safelives research identified that victims with mental health needs were more likely to have problems with drug and alcohol use, 14% of females with mental health problems also misuse alcohol and 10% misuse drugs.
-Victims of domestic abuse with mental health needs were also more likely to have visited their GP and A&E before accessing support for the abuse, 83% of females will visit their GP and 22% will visit a hospital.
+Victims of domestic abuse with mental health needs were also more

-&lt;sup>26 Galvani, S. (June 2010), 'Grasping the Nettle: alcohol and domestic violence', University of Bedfordshire & Alcohol Concern,
+21 Galvani, S. (June 2010), 'Grasping the Nettle: alcohol and domestic violence', University of Bedfordshire & Alcohol Concern,